herbfunk/Funky/FunkyTrinity/_ReadMe_Settings.txt

 		-Setting an avoidance health percent to zero will ignore it.
 		-All avoidances can be ignored by unchecking Attempt Avoidance Movements.
 		-Radius may need to be tweaked for best "avoidance" movement.
 	-Combat:
-		-Kite Distance - Zero disables kiting, anything above zero will check if monsters are closer than the kite distance, and will attempt to find a safe spot.
 		-Globe and Potion percents are health percent when bot .
-		-Avoidance/Kiting Search Retry values are the min/max time before another search will be conducted.
 	-Class
 		-Settings vary depending on which class is currently active.
 	-General: